Operations Hub alternative for product data

 Quick answer

 Zoody isn't a full Operations Hub replacement.
 Ops Hub does many things; Zoody does one.
 If product usage on HubSpot records is the only Ops Hub feature you actively use, Zoody covers it for $7,800/year less and without a warehouse.
 If you also need sandbox, programmable automation, or custom code in workflows, keep Ops Hub.
+Teams that drop the line item usually do so to ship PQL scoring and free trial conversion without the warehouse step that Ops Hub data sync still requires.

 Quick audit: are you using what you're paying for?